 Imagine if you had to eat the same thing, meal after meal, for years.
 You’d be sick of that given food in no time!
 We all appreciate a little variety in our diet, and your cat may, too.
 Consider swapping out your feline’s regular meals for kitten food and see if their appetite improves/

 Introduce a Supplement

 The use of vitamins—coupled with healthy, regular eating habits—has risen drastically within the pet industry in the past few years.
-Like healthy pet food, vitamins promote healthier musculoskeletal, immune, digestive systems, and more.
+Like healthy pet food, vitamins promote healthier musculoskeletal, immune, and digestive systems, and more.
 Consider supplementing your cat’s eating habits with much-needed vitamins like B12, C, and D, as well as nutrient-rich substances like elk velvet antler.
 This will help ensure that your furry friend will be getting all the nutrients their body needs to remain your happy and healthy companion for years to come.

 How Wapiti Can Help

 Wapiti Labs’ unique elk velvet antler (EVA) supplements are designed to naturally support your cat’s health using key organic compounds and nutrients.
-Our Strength supplement for cats is the perfect addition to any picky kitty’s routine.
+Our Strength or GI supplement for cats could be the perfect addition to any picky kitty’s routine.
 Promoting healthy cartilage and joint function, proper circulation, normal recovery time, and kidney and liver function, Wapiti’s EVA supplements can help keep your cat in peak condition.
 Check out our website to learn about why we stand confidently behind the benefits of EVA, or contact our team today to learn more about supporting your cat’s health.